Ordering Extensions Execution on Queue

 There are multiple reasons why you have an extension in place.
 The use cases are various:

-For all those UCs, we would recommend splitting one extension into multiple extensions when you would like to reuse only part of the behavior on another queue or when you would like to use Rossum’s pre-built extension in addition to your custom extension.
+For all those UCs, we recommend splitting one extension into multiple extensions when you reuse only part of the behavior on another queue or when you would like to use Rossum’s pre-built extension in addition to your custom extension.

 How to order extensions in Rossum

-After you assign an extension to a queue (webhook or function), you can check all the extensions on the given queue by:
+After you assign an extension to a queue (webhook or function), you can check all the extensions on the given queue:

-2. Clicking on the specific queue in the “Queues” tab
+2. Select the specific queue in the “Selected queue” filtering option.

-Moreover, you can see a dropdown with “Run immediately” value next to the extension name.
-This means all the extensions assigned to the event will be called in parallel and their results will be merged together when performing updates on the annotation or when showing the values to the user in the validation screen.
+The extensions to the left (those in 1st column) are executed immediately after the event action is triggered.
+It means all the extensions assigned to the event will be called in parallel, and their results will be merged when performing updates on the annotation or showing the values to the user in the validation screen.
 Rossum will wait for all extensions executed for a given event and will merge the results.

-You can enforce calling one extension after another one finishes by clicking on the dropdown and selecting the extension on which the current one should depend.
+You can enforce calling one extension after another one finishes by clicking on the context menu on the extension > Update dependencies.

 The dependent extension will receive updated data if some data was filled or changed in the previous extension.